 Things to consider when picking a race include:

-- Time of year – Choose a time of year where training is easy on you.
+Time of year – Choose a time of year where training is easy on you.
 This is why fall marathons are popular… because the bulk of your training will be during the summer months.
-That said, if you’re living somewhere where summers are over 100 degrees regularly a winter or early spring marathon might be just the ticket!
+That said, if you live somewhere where summers are over 100 degrees regularly a winter or early spring marathon might be just the ticket!

-- Check out the race course – If this is your first time, maybe don’t pick the hilliest course imaginable, especially if you live and train in a hill free area.
+Check out the racecourse – If this is your first time, maybe don’t pick the hilliest course imaginable, especially if you live and train in a flat area.

-- Also.. check out the weather for that time of year in the city of your race.
+Also.. check out the weather for that time of year of your race.
 Weather can be a huge factor in your performance.
-In general, it’s always a little easier if it’s 10 degrees colder than you like (and are used to) than if it’s 10 degrees warmer than you like.
+In general, it’s always a little easier if it’s 10 degrees colder than you like (and are used to) than if it’s 10 degrees warmer.

 How To Pick A Marathon Running Plan

-We are going to go out and say right now that we are completely biased on this subject.
-We have worked tirelessly over the last year to create the 30 Day Challenge (a precursor to running a marathon) and Building Distance (1/2 marathon and marathon training program) and we believe it’s the best online running program out there.
-We’ll go into it in more detail below, but let me just get that out of the way 🙂
+We are going to come out and say right now that we are completely biased on this subject.
+We have worked tirelessly to create comprehensive training programs at The Run Experience.
+These include our base-building 30 Day Challenge and the Full Marathon Program.
+We believe they’re the best online running programs out there.
+We’ll go into it in more detail below, but let’s just get that out of the way 🙂

 That said, there are many programs out there and they all have their benefits and are appropriate for different types of runners.
 Let’s go through the popular ones and we’ll give you our honest opinion on each.

 This is probably the most popular.
 It gives a basic template for how to run a marathon and will give a sense of what mileage to run on what days to help organize your training.